Frequently Asked Questions

 • No minimum order quantity: Perfect for small or large print runs.

-• Easy storage: Transfers can be stored for up to 6 months.
+• Easy storage: DTF-Transfers can be stored for up to 6 months.

 Where is DTF printing used?